lizmat/articles/5to6-classes.md

 In a declaration of an attribute like "`$.x`", the "`.`" means that the attribute is *public*.
 This means that an accessor method is created for it (much like the example above with the method for the private attribute).
-This **also** means that the attribute can be initialized with a call to `.new`.
+This **also** means that the attribute **can** be initialized with a call to `.new`.

-If you use the attribute form "`$.x`" in code, you are not really referring to the attribute, but rather to its accessor.
+If you otherwise using the attribute form "`$.x`", you are not really referring to the attribute, but rather to its *accessor*.
 It is in fact syntactic sugar for "`self.x`".
 But the "`$.x`" form has the advantage that you can easily interpolate inside a string.
 Furthermore, the accessor can be overridden by a subclass.

     # Perl 6
     class Answer {
         has $.x = 42;
         method message() { "The answer is $.x" }  # use accessor in message }
-    class Fake is Answer {
-        method x() { 666 }   # override the accessor in Answer
+    class Fake is Answer {   # subclassing is done with "is" trait method x() { 666 }   # override the accessor in Answer }
-    }
     say Answer.new.message;  # The answer is 42